Goodman-lab/DP4-star/README.md

    ```
    pip install .
    ```
-Expected install time: less than 1 minute, but this may vary depending on how fast the required packages download.
+Expected install time: around 1 minute, but this may vary depending on how fast the required packages download.

 ---

 ## NMR Description Format